 traceoptions (Access Port Security)

-Statement introduced in Junos OS Release 9.2 for EX Series switches.
+Statement introduced in Junos OS Release 9.2.

 Define global tracing operations for access security features on Ethernet switches.

 disable—(Optional) Disable the tracing operation.
 You can use this option to disable a single operation when you have defined a broad group of tracing operations, such as all.